xmos/lib_board_support/doc/rst/lib_board_support.rst

 This section contains the details of the API support by `lib_board_support`.
 The API is broken down into 2 sections:

-1. `Boards`: This includes subdirectories for each supported board which need to be included in your application.
+1. `Boards`: This includes subdirectories for each supported board which need to be included in the application.
 2. `Drivers`: This includes sources for configuring peripheral devices which may be on one or more of the supported boards.